The adopt-a-boat program is back in business!

 Would you like to sail on Sunday afternoon on Tempe Town Lake but don’t have the right boat for the job?
 Well, adopt a boat!

 Members of the Arizona Yacht Club can adopt one of our Laser or C14 boats during the Sunday afternoon TTL racing and race committee training sessions.
 No charge.
-Just arrange for it in advance and enter the races.
+Just arrange for it in advance and enter the race series (you must sign up for the entire fall or spring series).
 You do not have to actually race, but we require that you enter the race series in order to be covered by our insurance.

 - Contact Fleet Captain Steve Brown, the Adopt-a-Boat coordinator, to discuss your skills and then complete the paperwork (linked below on this page), including signing up for the race series.

 - Get to the lake to meet Steve (or someone he designates) 60 minutes before the start of racing (start times vary by season).
 That will give you time to turn in the documents and rig the boat.

 You’ll need to fill out some basic paperwork:

 - Here’s the legal stuff for the Arizona Yacht Club.
 It’s a variation on the Pottery Barn agreement: You break it, you fix it.